-When looking to replace your continuous inkjet small character printer with thermal inkjet, the obvious question must be asked, “are all thermal inkjet coders the same?”
+When looking to replace your continuous inkjet small character printer with thermal inkjet, the obvious question must be asked, “Are all thermal inkjet date coders the same?”
 Short answer is no. So what should one look for when evaluating a thermal inkjet coding system?

 Let’s start with the two most critical performance attributes that must be considered with thermal inkjet; throw distance and ink dry time.

-Redimark designed its TC12 product around Funai’s Bryce and Yellowstone TIJ cartridge technology that delivers twice the throw distance of the alternate competing TIJ technologies when compared to the same print speed.
-The Redimark TC12 operates at twice the speed when printing the same resolution and has twice the nozzle count for better printing reliability and durability.
-An example of the importance of increase in nozzle count and speed can be seen in the photo image below where the Redimark TC12 replaced a competing brand using an inferior TIJ thermal inkjet technology.
+Redimark designed the TC12 thermal inkjet date coder around Funai’s Bryce and Yellowstone TIJ cartridge technology that delivers twice the throw distance of the alternate competing TIJ technologies when compared to the same print speed.
+The Redimark TC12 date coder operates at twice the speed when printing the same resolution and has twice the nozzle count for better printing reliability and durability.
+An example of the importance of increase in nozzle count and speed can be seen in the photo image below where the Redimark TC12 date coder replaced a competing brand using an inferior TIJ thermal inkjet technology.
 A very notable improvement in print quality on a folding carton can be easily observed.

 Dry time is a critical requirement for Fast-Moving Consumer Goods (FMCG) manufacturers, especially those that use non-porous packaging materials like metal, plastic, varnished coated paperboard, etc. In many cases, the FMCG product will come in contact with machine grippers, conveyor guide rails, adjacent products or line operator hands shortly after being inkjet coded.
-Having the printed code dry within 1 to 2 seconds is a must.
-Redimark selected its thermal inkjet cartridge print head based on its ability to use fast drying solvent inks that deliver the 1 to 2 seconds dry time while maintaining a long decap time (print idle time).
-Many of Redimark’s competitors are unable to use fast drying solvents that the TC12 uses due to the design of the print head cartridge they use in their inkjet product.
+Having the printed code dry within 1-2 seconds is a must.
+Redimark selected its thermal inkjet cartridge print head based on its ability to use fast-drying solvent inks that deliver the 1-2 seconds dry time while maintaining a long print idle time.
+Many of Redimark’s competitors are unable to use fast-drying solvents that the Redimark TC12 date coder uses due to the design of the print head cartridge they use in their inkjet product.

 In many cases, the FMCG product will come in contact with machine grippers, conveyor guide rails, adjacent products or line operator hands shortly after being inkjet coded.
-Having the printed code dry within 1 to 2 seconds is a must.
+Having the printed code dry within 1-2 seconds is a must.

 Thermal inkjet coders use a cartridge that contains a print head and ink reservoir.
 The cartridge design simplifies ink replenishment and eliminates the mess and complication that continuous inkjet coders are known for.
 When the ink needs to be replenished, a new print head is installed, resulting in the best possible print quality all of the time.